section-engineering-education/engineering-education/content/articles/imbalanced-learn-python-package-for-machine-learning/index.md

 ![Accuracy score](/engineering-education/imbalanced-learn-python-package-for-machine-learning/accuracy-score1.png)

-The model accuracy score is `0.744225`, this is `74.4225%`.
+The model accuracy score is `0.744225`, which is `74.4225%`.

 This is higher compared to the accuracy score of the first approach.
 This shows the random oversampling technique is better than the random undersampling technique.

-> NOTE: These techniques also depends on the dataset that we work with.
+> NOTE: These techniques also depend on the dataset that we work with.

 ### Conclusion
 In this tutorial, we have learned about the `imbalanced-learn` package.
-We went through the installation process of `imbalanced-learn`, and explored various techniques used to handle imbalanced datasets.
+We went through the installation process of `imbalanced-learn` and explored various techniques used to handle imbalanced datasets.

 We then implemented both the random oversampling technique and the random undersampling technique.
-We then build our model using the dataset balanced by both the techniques.
+We then build our model using the dataset balanced by both techniques.

 Finally, we concluded that, for this dataset, random oversampling is the better technique.